Skip to content

 Rechts stehen, links gehen: On escalators, it is good etiquette to stand on the right, and let people walk up and down on the left.

-In business or social meetings, you will often find yourself gathering at a café or sipping a Weißer Spritzer (white wine with sparkling water).
+In business or social meetings, you will often find yourself gathering at a café or sipping a Weißer Spritzer (white wine with sparkling water) in the evening.

 In the summer, Austrian cities offer Freiluftkinos or open-air cinemas, in public spaces such as parks, museum courtyards, or on rooftops.
 In some cases, they are for free, others need to be booked in advance and will charge similar rates to indoor cinemas.